saintmexas/trading-scripts/README.md

 ---

-### Range Breakout Candles with Pullback Detection - Fixed
+### Range Breakout Candles with Pullback Detection

 Pine Script v5 indicator grouping candles into breakout candles (new high/low) and detecting pullbacks in local trend (up/down based on 2 candles).